Moss (film): Plot

 As it turns out, Cheon has been serially extorting townspeople for their land, which he re-sells, and he has murdered anyone who didn't cooperate.
 Owing to his political connections, the police never indict him.
 Additionally, a mass poisoning occurred at a prayer house during this period, leaving dozens dead, and the culprit was never caught.
 Park, having spoken with Ryoo, builds a case against Cheon over the opposition of his corrupt superiors, and the last henchman Kim agrees to testify.

-Sadly, Cheon eaves-drops on the conversation and has Kim murdered.
+Sadly, Cheon eavesdrops on the conversation and has Kim murdered.
 Ryoo angrily confronts Cheon, who reveals that Ryoo's father, upon realizing the extent of Cheon's corruption, attempted to murder Cheon in his sleep.
 Lee, fortunately, agrees to testify and to hand over evidence.
 She explains that years ago she had opposed a tentative plan to dispose of Ryoo's father, and in retaliation, Cheon's three henchmen had raped her.

 As the town is raided by police, Ryoo, Park, and Lee confront Cheon at his house.
-Cheon is outraged that Lee betrayed him, and what is more, they argue over who did the prayer-house massacre.
+Cheon is outraged that Lee betrayed him, and what's more, they argue over who did the prayer-house massacre.
 Cheon claims that Ryoo's father did it, while Lee claims that Cheon did it.
 In the midst of the raid, Cheon's son attempts to burn the evidence, and accidentally kills himself.
 As the police try to arrest Cheon, he shoots himself in the head, which brings the case to a close, though Ryoo's father's death goes unexplained.

 A year later, Ryoo visits his father's grave, and discovers that Lee has become the leader of the town.
 He suddenly recalls the anonymous phone call, as well as the convenient placement of clues, and realizes, to his horror, that Lee was his father's murderer.
 Having been tortured by Cheon, and wishing for an escape, Lee poisoned Ryoo's father so that Ryoo would arrive and open an investigation, the one which finally brought about Cheon's defeat.